Lesson 2 of 7 - learn to communicate effectively

 If you're uncomfortable introjecting (summarizing while your partner is still talking), picture a butter knife inserted in a stream of water: if the blade is parallel to the flow (empathy), inserting it doesn't disturb the flow (your partner's focus and thought stream).

-Inserting your needs, opinions, or thoughts is an interruption, which is like turning the knife-blade sideways in the flow.
+Inserting your needs, opinions, or thoughts is interrupting, which is like turning the knife-blade sideways in the water flow.
 Doing this usually signals you're locally controlled by a false self and your awareness "bubble" excludes your partner, so effective communication is unlikely.

 What Does Empathic Listening Sound Like?